lemer914/AlphaZero-ConnectFour/README.md

 - Evaluates the agent against random or rule-based opponents after training.

 ### `DQN_model_tuning.ipynb`
-Tunes hyperparameters for the DQN agent to improve performance.
+Very similar to the training notebook, but tunes hyperparameters for the DQN agent to improve performance.

 - Explores different network architectures.
 - Helps identify the best hyperparameter settings for training.